maxmustermann007/pullrequest-test/README.md

    ```

 3. **Make changes**
-   Edit the files and make the necessary change.
+   Edit the files and make the necessary **changes**.
 After that, stage the changes:

    ```bash
    git add .